 What happens to the data once it’s shared?

-- The Growing Up team will securely transfer the data to StatsNZ, where it will be de-identified and stored safely.
+- The Growing Up team will securely transfer the data to StatsNZ, where it will be stored safely.
 Only approved researchers working on projects in the public interest can apply to use the data, and they must follow strict rules, including accessing only what is necessary to answer their research questions in secure, controlled environments.

 Who decides what the data can be used for?